 I once wrote an instructor’s manual for a brand new textbook, probably about 50,000 words.
 Typically I would write a section and then immediately edit it.
 I’d also give it a quick read the next day.

-How has perfectionism affected your productivity and your writing?
+How has perfectionism affected your productivity and freelance writing or book writing?
 How do you determine how good is good enough?